We’ve been based in the heart of Livingston since November 1995 and are West Lothian’s only senior professional football club.

 When are games played?

-Our first team competes in the Ladbrokes League One, which is the third tier of professional football in Scotland.
+Our first team competes in the Ladbrokes Championship, which is the third tier of professional football in Scotland.

 As well as playing a total of 36 league games each season we also take part in three national cup competitions, including the Scottish League Cup, which we won in 2004.
 We occasionally play in ‘friendly’ or challenge matches too.